MiketheChap/worldwidestew/content/blog/2025-09-05-listening-to-your-own-deep-space.md

 ---
 #### You, too, have Deep Space.
 You should be listening to it

+Reader Note: If you prefer, you can listen to this on the Worldwide Stew podcast page.
+This episode is [available on Apple podcasts](https://podcasts.apple.com/us/podcast/listening-to-your-own-deep-space/id1765332412?i=1000730448543).
+After reading this page or listening to the podcast episode, check out what you learned with a short quiz [here](https://forms.gle/FukYQvUCKW9fwADr7).

 Many years ago, Einstein predicted we should be able to hear gravitational waves: *big events that happened in outer space*.
 But, how could you possibly hear something like that?
 Some of you probably keep a stethoscope handy, right?
 You use it hear the pulsations in your body, like a heartbeat.
 Maybe, Einstein and later astrophysicists thought, we could do something like creating a stethoscope so big we could capture sounds from many light years away?
 What would it look like?

 Well, after a long and rocky road, Einstein's descendants created those galactic stethoscope-microphones.
 Two of them actually.
 They are called the [**Laser Interferometer Gravitational-Wave Observatory** (**LIGO**)](https://en.wikipedia.org/wiki/LIGO).
 They both look a little like this: